NicklasVraa/LiX/readme.md

 - `\isbn{978-0201529838}`

 ### License <a name="license"></a>
-Add a license to your document with an automatically generated copyright statement based on the input to the commmand.
+Add a license to your document with an automatically generated copyright statement based on the input to the command.
 Should be called before `\begin{document}`.
 - `\license{type}{modifiers}{version}{holder}` \
   An overview of the possible inputs the command.
 E.g \license{CC}{by-nc-sa}{3.0}. \
   The Copyright holder is optional.